swarup-p/bandgap-ref-on-sky130/README.md

 ### XSCHEM

 XSCHEM is a schematic capture and netlisting EDA tool.
 In addition to Xschem, a version named Xschem_sky130 which is optimised to work with Skywater's 130nm pdk is used.
-For more information, please check this [link] (https://xschem.sourceforge.io/stefan/index.html) .
+For more information, please check this *[link] (https://xschem.sourceforge.io/stefan/index.html).

 Although XSCHEM is not required to run simulation files in this repository, it can be installed with built-in ngspice tool and support for sky130 pdk.
-Please follow set up steps mentioned in [this] (https://xschem.sourceforge.io/stefan/xschem_man/video_tutorials/install_xschem_sky130_and_ngspice.mp4) video.
+Please follow set up steps mentioned in *[this video] (https://xschem.sourceforge.io/stefan/xschem_man/video_tutorials/install_xschem_sky130_and_ngspice.mp4).

 ### ngspice

 ngspice offers a spice simulator to model active, passive, analog and digital elements of a device according to parameters provided by semiconductor manufacturer.
-For more information, please check this [link] (http://ngspice.sourceforge.net/) .
+For more information, please check this *[link] (http://ngspice.sourceforge.net/).

   Installation on Ubuntu